js2264/periodicDNA/README.md

 ## Introduction

-This R package helps the user to identify very short sequences (e.g. di- or tri-nucleotides) present periodically in a set of genomic loci (typically regulatory elements).
+This R package helps the user identify k-mers (e.g. di- or tri-nucleotides) present periodically in a set of genomic loci (typically regulatory elements).
 It is not aimed at identifying motifs separated by a conserved distance; for this type of analysis, please visit